scalawithcats/scala-with-cats/src/pages/monads/state.md

 As we've seen with `Reader` and `Writer`, the power of the `State` monad comes from combining instances.
-The `map` and `flatMap` methods thread the `State` from one instance to another.
+The `map` and `flatMap` methods thread the state from one instance to another.
-Because each primitive instance represents a transformation on the state, the combined instance represents a more complex transformation.
+Each individual instance represents an atomic state transformation, and their combination represents a complete sequence of changes:

 ```tut:book
 val step1 = State[Int, String] { num =>